Long answer:

 - Statement of Completion: The clearance certificate will include (i) a confirmation of fulfilment, a formal statement confirming that the consumer has met all the obligations under the restructured debt repayment plan, (ii) the date of completion, i.e. the date when the consumer completed the debt repayment, and (iii) certification: an official certification by the debt counsellor that all conditions for the debt review clearance have been satisfied.

-Who Informs the Credit Bureaus when you Exit Debt Review?
+Who Informs the Credit Bureaus When a Debt Review Clearance Certificate is issued?

-After issuing the debt review clearance certificate, the debt counsellor communicates with credit bureaus and creditors.
+After issuing the debt review clearance certificate, the debt counsellor communicates with credit bureaus and credit providers by sending Form 19.
 Upon issuance, the debt counsellor notifies the credit bureaus, ensuring that the debt review status is updated in their records.
 This update is crucial for improving the consumer's credit profile.

 Once your accounts are paid off and we have issued the clearance certificate, we send the certified Form 19 with paid-up letters to all relevant credit bureaus.
 The time it takes for the debt review flag to be lifted depends on how quickly the credit bureaus update their records, but it is generally completed within 21 days.